Positioning vs Marketing (Why Fixing Marketing Before Positioning Costs $15K–$30K and Produces Nothing)

 All marketing should reflect sharp positioning.

-Practice: Assess Your Positioning
+Practice: Assess And Rewrite Your Positioning Statement

 Exercise 1: Current State Analysis